Skip navigation

 I highly recommend the Talking Together sessions as they helped my daughter’s speech and confidence.
 They also helped me to think differently about how I respond to her to support her language development and how I can use play to encourage Sarah to learn new words and phrases.

 I wouldn’t hesitate to recommend the Talking Together project to other parents.
-Thanks to the Talking Together team, I now feel more confident about my daughter starting nursery.
+Thanks to the team, I feel more confident about my daughter starting nursery.
 She speaks very clearly now and is now putting four or five words together to make proper sentences.
-It is so lovely that we can now have proper little conversations.
+It is so lovely that we can have proper little conversations.